QUICK ESCAPE FROM SITE

 The person commits: (1) an assault and battery which involves the use of a deadly weapon or results in serious bodily injury to the victim; or (2) an assault, with or without an accompanying battery, which would reasonably cause a person to fear imminent serious bodily injury or death.
 Section 16-25-65 (A)

-• Legislation should allow an option for a judge to eliminate a fine if it would create a financial burden for the complainant/survivor.
+• Legislation should allow judges to eliminate a fine that would create a financial burden for the complainant/survivor.
 Although fines are commonly issued as a part of sentencing perpetrators, fines can present a significant problem for a complainant/survivor who must make use of the assets of the perpetrator to feed and house a family.

 • Legislation should require judges to consider victim impact statements in all cases of domestic violence.